 Cycling as an adult

 Too many years went by before I took up cycling as an adult.
 But eventually, I decided I wanted to have a go at triathlon.
+I was already into open water swimming and running.
 There was a cycle to work scheme going on at the time and I got a bike and started cycling 4 miles each way to and from work.

 As time went on, I got different jobs but continued to cycle, with the distance varying between 4 and 6 miles.
 I was competing in triathlons but cycling was always my weak discipline.
 Eventually, the children came along and my cycling stopped.
 I’d never really grown to love it, but I wasn’t bad at it and I enjoyed the few triathlons I did.

 As a parent, cycling takes on a whole different meaning.
 These days when I get out on my bike, it’s an escape.
 An hour to myself which I appreciate as much as a hot cup of tea.
 It’s great exercise too, so in the Winter I train indoors on the turbo trainer.
 I multitask and set the bike to the hardest setting and read a book while I cycle.

 But more importantly, cycling has become a sport that I want to encourage my children into.
 Once you’ve bought the bike it costs nothing.
 It’s a great way to get outdoors and keep fit – and most importantly, it’s fun.
 But there’s a problem.